‘The Walking Dead’ Season 8 Spoilers: New Promotional Images Released [Photos]

 The Walking Dead Season 8 premieres this fall on AMC.
 Today, the network released a new promotional image.
-A total of eight photos have already been unveiled.
-However, one more has been added and fans are excited to see all nine pictures.
+In total, eight photos have already been unveiled.
+However, one more has been added, and fans are excited to see all nine pictures.
 What do they reveal about the upcoming season and the characters preparing for All-Out War?

 Possible TWD spoilers might be ahead.
 Do not continue reading unless you want to know what could happen in the series.

-The newest image added to The Walking Dead‘s press center features Rick Grimes (Andrew Lincoln) and Father Gabriel (Seth Gilliam).
+The newest image added to The Walking Dead’s press center features Rick Grimes (Andrew Lincoln) and Father Gabriel (Seth Gilliam).
 There was a rumor that Gabriel dies in the TWD Season 8 premiere.
-However that information has not been confirmed, so take it with a grain of salt.
+However, that information has not been confirmed, so take it with a grain of salt.
 Rick and Gabriel appear to be on the platform and are talking about something serious.
-Gabriel looks concerned and Rick has his hands on his hips.
+Gabriel looks concerned, and Rick has his hands on his hips.

 The second photo is of Morgan (Lennie James).
 He is looking up at something, most likely a person on the platform.
 Ready to fight, he is holding onto his sharpened stick, ready to puncture anything that moves.
 The end of it is already stained with blood.